 Animal Cell Structure

-The Animal cells are smaller than the plant cells which vary in their sizes and are irregular in shape.
+The Animal cell is smaller than the plant cell which varies in their sizes and is irregular in shape.
 It comprises of the following parts:

 Cell Membrane: A thin semipermeable membrane layer of protein and fats surrounding the cell.
 It helps in owning the cell together and permits entry and exits of nutrients into the cell.